afnog/afnog.github.io/sse/crypto/presentation.md

 ### Reasons to Use a Passphrase

-1. If stolen, allows login to server with no password!
+1. Unprotected key allows login to server with no password!
 2. The passphrase is not sent to the server, only used to decrypt the key.
 3. You need an agent to cache your passphrase and forward through servers.